 There is one big obstacle stopping musicians from taking all the knowledge they gained and running with it: their own limiting beliefs about money.
 I often refer to these as money “blocks.”

-So before you go sign up for this year’s Profitable Musician Summit 2019, I want to help you banish these money blocks once and for all so you can finally take action on what our experts are teaching you.
+I want to help you banish these money blocks once and for all so you can finally take action on what the experts are teaching you.

-But in order to make the summit experience both valuable and actionable, you must first identify and conquer your money blocks.
+In order to make these teaching experiences both valuable and actionable, you must first identify and conquer your money blocks.
 So let’s uncover the limiting beliefs you might be holding onto about money and discover ways to overcome them so you can stop blocking wealth and start inviting money into your life.

 Call Out Your B.S.
 Beliefs About Money